castorini/perm-sc/README.md

 ## Getting Started

 ### Installation
-If you only need the library, run
+If you need the library only, run
 ```
 pip install permsc
 ```